Free Walking Tours Barcelona

 This company was founded by 3 friends with its focus on socially and ecologically responsible tours.

-What we like most about them is that they limit group sizes to 16, and in addition to the daily city centre and Gaudi free tours, they also offer the following free tours (non-daily).
+What we like most about them is that they limit group sizes to 16, and they offer multiple tours like this one.

 - Excursions Barcelona

 - Free Walking Tours Barcelona

 Rick Steves offers an excellent free audio tour you can use anytime you want.
 His audio tours are well-produced, easy to follow, and a pleasure to listen to.